-No one has enough time in the day to learn an entire story of a nonprofit.
-So, in 3-5 sentences, explain what you do, why you work toward the cause, how you started doing it, and what you’ve accomplished.
+No one has enough time in the day to learn the entire story of a nonprofit.
+So, in three to five sentences, explain what you do, why you do it, how you started doing it, and what you’ve accomplished.

 For example: “Our company was founded in XZY year.
 Since then, we’ve done XYZ.
 We’re now looking to accomplish XYZ.”

-Now is not the time to be vague.
-Get straight to the point: what do you need, and why?
+Get straight to the point: what do you need and why?
 If you crafted your email with the past three tips, you shouldn’t need anything more than the point.

-For example, if you’re a pet rescue, you might say: “We’re looking to raise $50,000 in order to provide chemotherapy to dogs.”
+For example, if you’re a pet rescue, you might say: “We’re looking to raise $25,000 to provide life-saving surgeries for dogs.”

 Giving Tuesday has finally arrived!
 If you emailed them previously, you are now sending a follow-up on the day of.
 Promote it as much as possible in the subject line.
 You won’t come off as too pushy – just make sure the rest of your email has a gentler tone.

-Donor fatigue can work against all your Giving Tuesday campaign efforts, so you must be careful and sensitive to avoid reaching a point that is counterproductive is driving donations.
-It is noted that the frequency of your messages and posts are not as likely to cause donor fatigue as the quality of your content can.
+Donor fatigue can work against all your Giving Tuesday campaign efforts, so you must be careful and sensitive to avoid reaching a point that is counterproductive in driving donations.
 Make sure your content is fresh, appealing, and not repetitive.
-Your content should be engaging rather than preachy.
 Provide substance to your audience, and you will be less likely to cause your audience to unsubscribe from your updates due to fatigue.

-- Write in the third person.
+Write in the third person.
 While it may seem appealing to write in the first person, press releases are written from an outside perspective.
-Consider this your spokesperson.

-- Include a quote from someone high-up.
+Include a quote from someone high-up.
 Have your executive director, spokesperson, or board president share their insights in the press release.
-This will add a layer of personality, while still remaining professional.

-- Don’t rush a press release.
-This is an official document which, if published, could reach thousands of potential donors, so take the time to be thorough and thoughtful.
+Don’t rush a press release.
+This is an official document that, if published, could reach thousands of potential donors, so take the time to be thorough and thoughtful.

-- Don’t send out press releases blindly.
-Research organizations that you believe you fit with, partners who share your morals, donors’ official businesses, and media that covers your type of organization.
+Don’t send out press releases blindly.
+Research organizations that you believe you fit with, partners who share your morals, and media that covers your type of organization.

-Explore some alternate creative ideas to rally your supporters towards your nonprofit.
+Explore some alternate creative ideas to rally your supporters toward your nonprofit.
 For example, send a calendar invite to your supporters and subscribers for the day of Giving Tuesday.
-They will receive a reminder on the day of giving- one personalized into their personal calendars.
-Explain the exact steps to them on how to go about donating on Giving Tuesday.
+They will receive a reminder on the day of giving from their personal calendars.
+Explain the exact steps to donate to your organization on Giving Tuesday.

 As you execute your campaign, send a series of emails to build anticipation.
 Share something creative and new in your emails adding increasing value and attention to your cause.
 Countdown to the day of Giving Tuesday.